AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attributes.md

 +++**Image features**

-The following tables list the image-based feature categories recognized by the GenStudio for Performance Marketing generative AI.
+The following tables list the image color, tone, and clutter feature categories recognized by the GenStudio for Performance Marketing generative AI.

-**Image Colors and Tags**

 | Category | Description | Values |
 | -------- | ----------- | ------ |